 The Language Archive

-MediaRites’ Theatre Diaspora presents staged readings of The Language Archive, buy a poignant comedy about dying languages and difficulties of love by award-winning playwright and television writer Julia Cho.
+MediaRites’ Theatre Diaspora presents staged readings of The Language Archive, a poignant comedy about dying languages and difficulties of love by award-winning playwright and television writer Julia Cho.

-Dmae Roberts, for sale executive producer of MediaRites, directs the cast: Tonya Jone Miller (previously in Breaking Glass), Leo Lin, Sofia May-Cuxim, Enrique E. Andrade, Wynee Hu (Theatre Diaspora producing ensemble member), and Alex Haslett is stage manager.
+Dmae Roberts, executive producer of MediaRites, directs the cast: Tonya Jone Miller (previously in Breaking Glass), Leo Lin, Sofia May-Cuxim, Enrique E. Andrade, Wynee Hu (Theatre Diaspora producing ensemble member), and Alex Haslett is stage manager.

 In The Language Archive, a language archivist is consumed by preserving and documenting dying languages from far-flung countries.
 Closer to home, however, he can’t communicate with his frustrated wife, nor deal with the deep feelings his lab assistant has for him.